Armageddon (2003): Main event matches

 A Tag Team Turmoil match for the World Tag Team Championship followed.
 Two of the overall seven teams started the match, with another team entering the match once one was eliminated.
-Hurricane and Rosey started the match against La Résistance (Robért Conway and René Duprée).
+The Hurricane and Rosey started the match against La Résistance (Robért Conway and René Duprée).
 Hurricane eliminated La Résistance after pinning Conway following a Super Hero Splash.
-Seconds after the elimination, Mark Jindrak came into the ring and rolled up Hurricane to eliminate him and Rosey.
+Seconds after the elimination, Mark Jindrak came into the ring and rolled up The Hurricane to eliminate him and Rosey.
 Jindrak and Garrison Cade then faced off against the team of Val Venis and Lance Storm.
 While Venis was performing a vertical suplex attempt on Jindrak, Cade clipped Venis's legs, which in turn caused Jindrak to fall atop of Venis, scoring a pinfall for his team.
 The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) then eliminated Jindrak and Cade and the team of Test and Scott Steiner.
 Co-General Manager Eric Bischoff, however, introduced Ric Flair and Batista as the seventh and final team to compete.
 Flair and Batista eliminated the Dudley Boyz to win the match and begin their first reign as World Tag Team Champions.

 Next, WWE Women's Champion Molly Holly defended her title against Ivory.
 Holly pinned Ivory while holding onto her tights for extra leverage to win the match and retain the title.

 In the main event, Goldberg defended the World Heavyweight Championship against Kane and Triple H in a Triple Threat match.
 The match was evenly divided between the three, as every man was able to gain the advantage.
 Kane performed a Chokeslam onto the broadcast table on Goldberg and Triple H put Goldberg through the broadcast table with an elbow drop off the barricade.
-In the end, Goldberg performed a spear on Triple H and attempted to get the pinfall, but Kane broke up the attempt and chokeslammed Goldberg after Triple H low blowed the latter.
+In the end, Goldberg performed a spear on Triple H and attempted to get the pinfall, but Kane broke up the attempt and chokeslammed Goldberg after Triple H low blowed Goldberg.
 Batista came down and pulled Kane out of the ring, which allowed Triple H to pin Goldberg to win the title.